 Parallel to the town itself the harbour businesses developed from the piers and jetties of “old Lerwick” to the north: from North Ness to Hay’s Dock and further on thus integrating the formerly independent places like Holmsgarth and Gremista into the modern town and its economy.
 The Lerwick Harbour Improvements Act 1877 and the constitution of the “Lerwick Harbour Trust” (now Lerwick Port Authority) were important marker stones for further economic growth within the harbour and the town of Lerwick.
 Today Lerwick is home to one of Europe’s largest pelagic fish factories, Shetland Catch, and it frequently sees many cruise liners during the summer season.

 Shetland offers much more attractions than you expect.
-Ask Lynne or Jim for advice or visit shetland.org for further tourist information.
+We are happy to give advice or visit shetland.org for further tourist information.

 Hungry?
 See the Living Lerwick Food & Drink directory and find the best restaurant near you.
-In summer it is most reasonbale to book a table in advance.
+In summer it is most advisable to book a table in advance.